Pratheebhak/Digitize-Docs/README.md

 # Digitize-Handwritten-Labels-on-Botanical-Images
-Handwriting Labels Extraction and Tagging in Herbarium Images
+Handwritten Labels Extraction and Tagging in Herbarium Images

 ## Motivation